Cecil-B-Liv/WheatClassification/README-Instruction.md

 ## Step-by-Step Instructions

+### This will create the environment for both your web and local GUI application.

 ### 1. Create a New Conda Environment

-Create a new environment named `tf` with Python 3.10:
+Create a new environment named `tf` with Python 3.10: \
+Type this in Anaconda Prompt (You will need to download Anaconda first)

     conda create --name tf python=3.10